Egeeio/egee-xyz/distrodelves.md

 layout:    page
 ---

-_The best damn Operating System & Linux Distro overview show on [YouTube](https://www.youtube.com/playlist?list=PLTGHiAlif1EhnNQozcSwu2ZSt7oDWaX0J)!_
+_The original Operating System Radio Show on [YouTube](https://www.youtube.com/playlist?list=PLTGHiAlif1EhnNQozcSwu2ZSt7oDWaX0J)!_

 Despite the name, the show covers *all* Operating Systems.
 Or, as the Linux community likes to call them, **Distributions**!

-### What's the point?
+Episodes are meant to be informative *and* entertaining!

+### Is this really a thing?
-Because operating systems are fun! *(no, seriously)*
+Yes!
+Operating Systems are fun! *(no, seriously)*

-Each episode looks at an operating system and quickly examines the it from an average user's perspective.
+Each show looks at an operating system and quickly examines the it from an average user's perspective.

-A live episode usually has these segments:
+A regular episode usually has these segments:

 - Install
 - Resource Usage